The Mind Reading Mirage: Common Mistakes in Understanding Others

 This cognitive distortion reflects an overactive default mode network, the brain regions active during self-focused thinking.
 When someone seems upset, distracted, or different than usual, the default mode network immediately generates self-referential explanations: “What did I do wrong?”
 “Are they angry with me?”
 “Did I say something offensive?”

-I often see this pattern in high-achieving clients who are accustomed to having significant impact on their environment.
+I often see this pattern in high-achieving individuals who are accustomed to having significant impact on their environment.
 Their brains have learned to look for their influence in every situation, making it difficult to recognize when someone else’s behavior has nothing to do with them.

 3. Emotional Reasoning: Feeling Equals Reality